 Best Linux Calendar Apps for You

-The apps below are equipped with respective features showing how you can benefit from each of these.
-Each of the apps is exceptional to one another and functions best with Linux operating system.
-Thus, we humbly recommend you use these on Linux to have the best output.
+The apps below have respective features showing how you can benefit from each.
+Each of the apps is exceptional to one another and functions best with the Linux operating system.
+Thus, we humbly recommend you use these on Linux for the best output.

 1. Google Calendar

-It is a fabulous time-managing and task planning app initialized and advanced by Google.
+It is a fabulous time-managing and task-planning app initialized and advanced by Google.
 The beta version of this program was released in 2006, and the web and mobile versions became available in 2009.
 The app is compatible with both iOS and Android.
-The exclusive features follow below:
+The exclusive features are below:

-- Allows you to form and correct events with the addition of color for recognizing or distinguishing one event from another.
+- Allows you to form and correct events by adding color for recognizing or distinguishing one event from another.